Some of Japan’s best festivals take place in August. And lucky for us, they’re mostly free!

 Kanmon Straights Fireworks Festival

-More than 1 million people on both sides of the strait are expected to watch the almost hour-long show in which 15,000 projectiles will be hurled into the night sky.
+More than 1 million people on both sides of the strait are expected to watch the almost hour-long show, in which 15,000 projectiles will be hurled into the night sky.

 Shoro Nagashi Lantern Floating Festival

 This night marks the final night of the Bon festival — a traditional period where the spirits of the dead come back to visit relatives.
 Those who have lost loved ones in the past year build shorobune boats decked with flowers and lanterns.
 They are then paraded through the streets before being destroyed at the end of the parade.
-This is a serious festival, so remain respectful if attending.
+This is a serious festival, so do remain respectful if attending.

 Hitoyoshi Fireworks Festival